ros2/rmw_connextdds/README.md

 specification.

-This might cause endpoints to be matched and communicate even if their types are slightly different (e.g. they have been registered with a different names, and/or they have an altogether different, but still "assignable", definition).
+This might cause endpoints to be matched and communicate even if their types are slightly different (e.g. they have been registered with different names, and/or they have altogether different, but still "assignable", definitions).
 See [Connext's documentation about "type assignability"](https://community.rti.com/static/documentation/connext-dds/6.0.1/doc/manuals/connext_dds/getting_started_extras/html_files/RTI_ConnextDDS_CoreLibraries_GettingStarted_ExtensibleAddendum/index.htm#ExtensibleTypesAddendum/Verifying_Type_Consistency__Type_Assignabilit.htm#2.2_Verifying_Type_Consistency__Type_Assignability%3FTocPath%3D2.%2520Type%2520Safety%2520and%2520System%2520Evolution%7C_____2) for more information on how different types may still be considered "assignable".